info-beamer/package-hd-player/README.md

 within the "Playlist" section in your account.
 Modifying the playlist will then update each setup that uses this playlist.

+Each item can be scheduled.
+Click on the calendar icon in the "Schedule" option of each item to set a schedule.
+The schedule is based on the timezone configured for each device.
+You can reconfigure a device's timezone in the device list by clicking on its timezone.

 When done, click "Save".
 Your setup is now ready for your device.

 # Settings